tobiasrupprecht/vault-benchmark/README.md

 You need to have Vault running, obviously, and the vault must be unsealed before starting the test.

-Please make sure to have the secrets engines (kv, pki, transit, dynamic db, totp) and auth methods (userpass, approle) enabled that you want to test.
+Please make sure to have the secrets engines (kv - /secret, pki, transit, dynamic db, totp) and auth methods (userpass, approle) enabled that you want to test.

 The code in this repo requires minimum Python3.6.